15 Helpful Raccoon Control Tips

 Since raccoons are nocturnal, it can make it difficult to determine for sure that they are the culprits of your yard destruction.
 So, if you suspect a raccoon problem but you’re just not quite sure, check out this list of four things to keep an eye out for.
 Then, if you have one or more of these things going on in your yard, you can pretty much assume that you have a raccoon problem and you may need some help with some raccoon control tips.

 Raccoons make quite a mess when they eat.
-Common signs that you have raccoons you need to control include knocked-over trash cans, damage to your lawn or garden, empty or spilled pet food bowls, disturbed compost piles, and empty or broken bird feeders, among others.
+Common signs of raccoons you need to control include knocked-over trash cans, damage to your lawn or garden, empty or spilled pet food bowls, disturbed compost piles, and empty or broken bird feeders, among others.
+Raccoons are also known to carry diseases, so controlling them is necessary for your family’s health.
+If you have experienced raccoon activity on or around your property, contact a pest control professional for help with the removal of these pests.
+They can help get rid of raccoons in a safe and effective manner, while helping to prevent future infestations from occurring.

 Racoon droppings are cylindrical in shape with rounded or broken ends.
 Their droppings are darker in color, though the exact color will depend on what the raccoon has been eating.
 Raccoon scat often will show remnants of berry seeds and may even show evidence of trash.